mateuszwszola/react-todo-app/README.md

 # React Todo App
 ## React Todo App built with React Hooks and Material-UI

-The app built through the course on Udemy called "The Modern React Bootcamp"
+The project was built through the course on Udemy called "The Modern React Bootcamp"